-The MAGI phase-out range for an active participant who is married to an active participant and file a joint income tax return, is \$236,000 to \$246,000 for 2025.
-This limit is also subject to cost-of-living increases for tax years after 2025.
-If you are not an active participant in an employer-sponsored retirement plan, are married to someone who is an active participant, and you file a joint income tax return with MAGI between the applicable phase-out range for the year, your maximum deductible contribution is determined as follows.
-(1) Begin with the appropriate MAGI phase-out maximum for the year and subtract your MAGI; (2) divide this total by the difference between the phase-out range maximum and minimum; and (3) multiply this number by the maximum allowable contribution for the applicable year, including catchup contributions if you are age 50 or older.
+The MAGI phase-out range for an active participant who is married to an active participant and files a joint income tax return, is \$230,000 to \$240,000 for 2024 and \$236,000 to \$246,000 for 2025.
+If you are not an active participant in an employer-sponsored retirement plan, are married to someone who is an active participant, and file a joint income tax return with MAGI between the applicable phase-out range for the year, your maximum deductible contribution is determined as follows.
+(1) Begin with the appropriate MAGI phase-out maximum for the year and subtract your

+MAGI; (2) divide this total by the difference between the phase-out range maximum and minimum; and (3) multiply this number by the maximum allowable contribution for the applicable year, including catch-up contributions if you are age 50 or older.
 The resulting figure will be the maximum IRA deduction you may take.